-Nazarene Bible College offers two degrees: the Bachelor of Arts in Ministry (B.A.Min.), and the Associate of Arts in Ministry (A.A.Min.).
+Nazarene Bible College offers two degrees: The Bachelor of Arts in Ministry (B.A.Min.), and the Associate of Arts in Ministry (A.A.Min.).

-The Bachelor of Arts in Ministry degree is offered through two degree structures-the traditional degree structure and the Advantage accelerated degree structure.
-Both structures are offered on campus and online.
+The Bachelor of Arts in Ministry degree is offered through two-degree structures-the traditional degree structure and the Advantage accelerated degree structure.

 The college's traditional degree structure provides entrance to all of the college's majors.
-The school's accelerated bachelor's degree completion program, AdVantage, provides entrance to majors in Christian Counseling (campus only), Christian School Education, Counseling for Christian Ministries (online only), Leadership and Ethics, and Pastoral Leadership.
+The school's accelerated bachelor's degree completion program, AdVantage, provides entrance to majors in Christian School Education, Counseling for Christian Ministries, Leadership and Ethics, and Pastoral Leadership.

-The Associate of Arts in Ministry degree offers concentrations in Christian Educational Ministries, Church Ministries, Early Education, General Studies, and Hispanic Pastoral Ministries.
+The Associate of Arts in Ministry degree offers concentrations in Christian Educational Ministries, Church Ministries, and Hispanic Pastoral Ministries.